LiyrAstroph/PyCALI/docs/intercali.rst

 Implementation
 ==============
 In real implementation, the first dataset is set to be the reference with :math:`\varphi=1` and :math:`G=0`.
-The input light curve of each dataset is first normalized before being passed to intercalibration.
+The input light curve of each dataset is first normalized before being passed to intercalibration (when ``FlagNorm`` is set to 1).
 The continuum fluxes are normalized as

 .. math::